nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 I'm not sure if Action Cable is easier to use than polling (yet).
 I'll leave that as an exercise to the reader - after all, it's a subjective question.
 You can determine that for yourself.

-But I think providing Rails developers access to WebSockets is a little bit like showing up a restaurant and, when you order a sandwich, being told to go make it yourself in the back.
+But I think providing Rails developers access to WebSockets is a little bit like showing up at a restaurant and, when you order a sandwich, being told to go make it yourself in the back.
 WebSockets are, fundamentally, a *transportation* layer, not an *application* in themselves.

 Let's return to the three use cases for WebSockets I cited above and see how Action Cable performs on each: